 The implementation makes it possible to query on all properties of nodes and edges.
-The filters used must confirm to the OData v3.0 specification and the colors used must have the format rgb (x, y, z) or rgba(x, y, z, a), where x, y, z are integers in the range 0-255 and a is a number between 0.0 (fully transparent) and 1.0 (fully opaque).
+The filters used must confirm to the OData v3.0 specification and the colors used must have the format rgb(x, y, z) (where x, y, z are integers in the range 0-255).